spring-attic/gs-caching-gemfire/README.md

+This guide walks through the process of using the GemFire's data fabric to cache certain calls from your code.

 What you'll build
 -----------------
-This guide walks through the process of using the GemFire's data fabric to cache certain calls from your code.
-To do this, you'll request publicly visible data from Facebook, cache it, and then see that fetching the same thing again eliminates the expensive call to Facebook.
+You'll request publicly visible data from Facebook, cache it in GemFire, and then see that fetching the same thing again eliminates the expensive call to Facebook.

 What you'll need
 ----------------